AgnieszkaMakulska/libcloudphxx/docs/README.md

 🌦️ Welcome to the libcloudph++ documentation.
 This is a work in progress.

-### Microphysical Schemes
+### Microphysical Schemes:

-####  💧 **Lagrangian Scheme** (`src/`)
+####  💧 **Lagrangian Scheme** (`src/`, `include/libcloudph++/lagrangian/`)
-- Particle-based microphysics using Super-Droplet Method, based on Shima et al. (2009) and Shima et al. (2020).
+- Particle-based microphysics using the Super-Droplet Method, based on Shima et al. (2009) and Shima et al. (2020).
-- **Available processes**:
+- **Available processes**
-  - Growth of cloud droplets with the Maxwell-Mason equation
+  - Detailed description of droplet growth / evaporation
+  - Aerosol processes
   - Collision-coalescence
   - Advection and sedimentation
   - Ice processes: work in progress
-- **Type**: Header-only library
+- **Type**: Compiled library

 ####  ☁️ **1-Moment Bulk Scheme** (`include/libcloudph++/blk_1m/`)
 - Single-moment bulk scheme based on Kessler (1995), with ice microphysics parametrization based on Grabowski (1999).
-Only the total mass of water per category (cloud / rain / iceA / iceB) is considered.
+Only the total mass of water per category (cloud / rain / iceA / iceB) is considered, in addition to heat and moisture content.
-  Transport equations for the
-  cloud water mixing ratio rc, the rain water mixing ratio rr, ice A mixing ratio ria and ice B mixing ration rib are solved in addition to the state variables θ and rv representing heat and moisture content.
-It is a simplistic approach.
-It does not contain information about the shape of particle size distribution.

 - **Available processes**:
     - Condensation and evaporation
     - Autoconversion and collection
     - Sedimentation
-    - Ice processes (A and B types), including nucleation, growth by deposition and riming
+    - Ice processes including nucleation, growth by deposition and riming
 - **Type**: Header-only library

 ####  🌧️ **2-Moment Bulk Scheme** (`include/libcloudph++/blk_2m/`)
-- The double-moment scheme implemented in libcloudph++ was introduced by Morrison and Grabowski (2007).
-Similarly to the singlemoment approach, the double-moment warm-rain scheme assumes that condensed water is divided into two categories: cloud water and rain water.
-In addition to the total mass of water in both categories, concentrations of droplets and drops are also predicted.
-As a result, the scheme considers two moments of particle size distribution.
-In the Eulerian framework, four transport equations for cloud droplet concentration, cloud water mixing ratio, rain drop concentration and rain water mixing ratio are solved.
+- Double-moment scheme based on Morrison and Grabowski (2007).
+  Condensed water is divided into two categories: cloud water and rain water.
+In addition to the total mass of water in both categories, concentrations are also predicted.
 - **Available processes**:
     - Condensation and evaporation
     - Autoconversion and collection
     - Sedimentation
+    - Ice processess not implemented (yet)
 - **Type**: Header-only library